-The undersigned appoints each, Patrick M. Lavelle and Charles M. Stoehr as proxies, with power to act without the other and with power of substitution, and hereby authorizes them to represent and vote, as designated on the other side, all the shares of stock of Audiovox Corporation standing in the name of the undersigned with all powers which the undersigned would possess if present at the Annual meeting of Shareholders of the Company to be held July 23, 2009, at the Smithtown Sheraton, 110 Motor Parkway, Hauppauge, NY 11788 at 10:00 a.m., or any adjournment or postponement thereof.
+The undersigned appoints, Patrick M. Lavelle and Charles M. Stoehr each as proxies, with power to act without the other and with power of substitution, and hereby authorizes them to represent and vote, as designated on the other side, all the shares of stock of Audiovox Corporation standing in the name of the undersigned with all powers which the undersigned would possess if present at the Annual Meeting of Shareholders of the Company to be held July 22, 2010, at the Smithtown Sheraton, 110 Motor Parkway, Hauppauge, NY 11788 at 10:00 a.m., or any adjournment or postponement thereof.

-(Continued, and to be marked, dated and signed, on the other side)
+Continued and to be signed on reverse side